Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Checks on synthetic data

 \subsection{Checks on synthetic data: when the true orders are total orders}

-In some feedback from historians a concern was expressed that the relatively shallow partial orders we see reflect differences in how often bishops witness and that the ``true'' orders were deeper.
-We tested this by simulating synthetic data in which the true partial orders all had depth close to or equal the maximum $m_t$ in each year $t\in [B,E]$, but using the same list memberships $o_i,\ i\in \I$ as the real data.
+In some feedback from historians a concern was expressed that the relatively shallow posets we see reflect differences in how often bishops witness and that the ``true'' orders were deeper.
+We tested this by simulating synthetic data in which the true posets all had depth close to or equal the maximum $m_t$ in each year $t\in [B,E]$, but using the same list memberships $o_i,\ i\in \I$ as the real data.
+For the purpose of this analysis we slightly reduced the data set, dropping some dioceses (Sherborne, Exeter, Bath, Thetford, Wells, Le Mans, Bangor, St Asaph, Tusculum, the Orkneys and Llandaff) that appear very infrequently in witness lists.
+This left $M=59$ bishops and the same number $N=371$ of lists.

 We set the ``true'' noise at level $p^*=0.1$ typical of that seen in our fit.
 We used the same time intervals for the lists as in the real data so the synthetic data has the same structure as the real data, but different list orders.
 We simulated a ``true sequence'' $h^*={h^*}^{(t)},\ t\in [B,E]$ of high-depth orders (by setting $\rho^*=0.99999$ close to one) and true observation times $\tau^*$ from the prior, then simulated synthetic-data lists according to the observation model $y'_i\sim p_{(U)}(\cdot|{h^*}^{(\tau^*_i)}[o_i],p^*),\ i\in \I$.
 We then simulated the posterior $\pi(\rho,\theta,U,\beta,\tau,p|y')$ and checked consensus partial orders and checked we recovered the true depth.
 The posterior depth distribution is shown in \fig~\ref{fig:prior-post-depth-boxes-poHB22aRS4-poHB34aRS2} at right.
 The posterior shows good overlap with the truth despite it being on the boundary of the space.